avaoleh/avaoleh/README.md

  🌱 I work QA about 3 years

- ⚡ I write autotests in Python, JS
+ ⚡ I write autotests in Python

 ---